b3nn0/ogn2dump1090/README.md

 cd ogn2dump1090/
 nano config.py
 ```
-modify the GNSS coordinates in the `aprs_subscribe_filter` section according to your GNSS station coordinates, e.g `"r/48.0/10.0/20"` for a 20km radius around your selected location
+modify the GNSS coordinates in the `aprs_subscribe_filter` section according to your GNSS station coordinates, e.g `"r/48.0/10.0/20"` for a 20km radius around your selected location and add a the ICAO code of a nearby airport that provides METAR so that baro and GNSS altitude can be converted by ogn2dump1090

 download the latest OGN database:
 ```